sftcd/openssl/esnistuff/design.md

 as is usual with ``s_client``.

-The server side code so far has only been tested on localhost against my client-side code and in a very limited manner.
+The server side code so far has only been tested on localhost against my client-side code and an NSS client, and in a very limited manner.

 This is not well-tested code at this point, it's just an initial proof-of-concept, so **don't depend on this for anything**.